demisto/content/Packs/Phishing/Playbooks/playbook-Phishing_-_Get_Original_Email_Loop_README.md

-When the playbook "Get Original Email - Generic v2" is looped, there is no actual way to distinguish which retrieved file is related to which Message-ID.
+When the **Get Original Email - Generic v2** playbook is looped, there is no actual way to distinguish which retrieved file is related to which Message-ID.
 In order to solve this issue, this playbook will be looped instead and will output the "FileAssociation" key with the File-MessageID association.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Get Original Email - Generic v2
+Get Original Email - Generic v2

 ### Integrations
 This playbook does not use any integrations.